p4535992/foundryvtt-arms-reach/README.md

 ## Known issue

 - If 'Show Doors Icons Featur is active there is a annoying expection on console, but it's not seem to broke anythng
+- For some reason i can't make worked the [Designer Doors](https://github.com/Exitalterego/designerdoors) for the specific door only for all need some more developing

 ## Installation